One person killed, five injured in New York subway shooting

 Biden’s frustrations with Netanyahu ‘meaningless’ without action: Analysts

-Kaz Daughtry, New York police deputy commissioner for operations, said that there was “no ongoing threat.”

-“The shooting that occurred was an isolated incident,” Daughtry said in a post on X, adding that authorities would provide an update on the “ongoing investigation” later in the evening.
+Police said they were searching for at least one shooter, although they had not ruled out the possibility that more than one person was involved.

+“We don’t believe this was a random shooting.
+We don’t believe this was just an individual shooting indiscriminately onto a train.
+We believe this shooting all stemmed from a dispute between two groups that started on a train,” police transit chief Michael Kemper said during a news conference.

-Television news showed a major emergency response at the elevated Mount Eden Avenue subway station, about 14km (9 miles) north of Manhattan’s Times Square, and a subway train stopped at the station.
+Television news earlier showed a major emergency response at the elevated Mount Eden Avenue subway station, about 14km (9 miles) north of Manhattan’s Times Square, and a subway train stopped at the station.

+Witness Efrain Feliciano, 61, told Daily News there were “bullets flying everywhere”.

+“I saw sparkles as the bullets hit the wall,” Feliciano was quoted as saying.
+“A woman was holding a child screaming.”

 Gun violence is common in the US compared with other developed countries, although New York City is safer than other major urban centres and shootings on the city’s subway system are rare.